Noise Forecast

 Expected Loudness Level: Medium

 Reason for Loudness: Smooth, soulful performance with significant amplification but not extreme loudness.
+The show is mellow and stylistic, creating a warm atmosphere.

 • Sun, May 25: The Black Keys – No Rain No Flowers Tour